API Documentation

 Example:

-DELETE /api/deleteallrecords/USER-LIST
+DELETE /api/deleteallrecords/TEST_TABLE

 Delete single record